Giselbert of Loon: Life

-It is not certain when Giselbert started his rule, but his brother Balderic became Bishop by 1008.
-The third continuation of the medieval chronicle kept at the nearby Abbey of St Truiden (Gestorum Abbatem Trudonensium Continuatio Tertia) states that Giselbert did not become count of Loon (Borgloon) until about 1021, after his brother Bishop Balderic II died in 1018, and it says there were some years between his father's death and him taking up the position.
+It is not certain when Giselbert started his rule, but his brother Balderic became bishop by 1008.
+The third continuation of the medieval chronicle kept at the nearby abbey of St Truiden (Gestorum Abbatem Trudonensium Continuatio Tertia) states that Giselbert did not become count of Loon (Borgloon) until about 1021, after his brother Bishop Balderic II had already died in 1018, and it says there were some years between his father Otto's death and him taking up the position.
 Records from Liège on the other hand seem to indicate that Giselbert was already an adult and count during his brother's reign.

 Giselbert apparently died around 1045, because in 1044 a charter of St. Barthélémy of Liége mentions a count Giselbert, probably (but not certainly) him, and in May 1046 the next generation of counts, the brothers Emmo and Otto, appear as counts of Loon.

 As pointed out for example by Verhelst (1984), it is not certain that Giselbert of Loon was the father of the next counts of Loon, Emmo and Otto.
 There is no medieval source which confirms that relationship.

 Giselbert's county was based in Borgloon, originally simply called Loon.
 The castle, probably built (or rebuilt) by his grandson, was a motte-and-bailey, with a hall and a chapel in the front court.
 The area nearby forms the core of the modern town.
 The castle itself was destroyed some generations later and the hill on which it stood was excavated in the 19th century.

 Giselbert was the first known advocate (voogd, advocatus) of Saint-James Abbey in Liege, founded by his brother Balderic.